• Share this on:

 Energy efficiency in freezing and cooling operations can be significantly improved with better refrigerants and cooling systems.
 For example, the R134a refrigerant with variable frequency drive chillers can reduce electricity consumption by up to 55% compared with a system that uses ammonia.
 This also leads to a significant reduction of greenhouse gas emissions.

 Energy efficiency in the juice industry can also be improved by using enzymes for juice extraction.
 With the use of enzymes, around 5% less fresh fruit or vegetables is needed to obtain the same amount of juice.
-This also saves around 3.4 kg CO2 emissions per ton of concentrated juice.
+This also saves around 3.4 kg of carbon dioxide emitted per tonne of concentrated juice.
 Another energy-saving solution in the juice industry is to use membrane evaporation, which is a more energy-efficient option for water removal than steam-based evaporation methods.

-The general improvement of energy efficiency in all processing operations is better insulation of walls, roofs, pipes, sterilisation machines, heat exchangers, etc. There is also the reuse of heat streams and energy-efficient power generators, as cheap/old equipment can become very expensive.
+The general improvement of energy efficiency in all processing operations is better insulation of walls, roofs, pipes, sterilisation machines, heat exchangers and so forth.

 Finally, it is important to mention that energy efficiency can be improved by using renewable energy.
 A common example in fruit and nut drying operations is to use pits from fruit or shells from nuts to heat boilers.